ALuchinsky/tdavec/paper_v2/paper.md

 # Usage Examples

-Let us first diescribe how R library `TDAvec` can be installed and used.
+Let us first describe how the R library TDAvec can be installed and used.

-Current version of this library is available on CRAN, so simplet version to install it is to use standard R way:
+The current version of this library is available on CRAN, so the simplest way to install it is by using the standard R method:

     > install.packages("TDAvec")

-After downloading the library you can use functions such functions as `computePL`, `computePS`, etc to calculate the corresponding vectorization summaries of the presistance diagrams.
+After downloading the library, you can use functions such as computePL, computePS, etc., to calculate the corresponding vectorization summaries of persistence diagrams.

-Suppose that we have some random set of squeze factors $e^a \in [0;1]$ and for each o them we create a cloud of points located around the ellipse
+Suppose we have a random set of squeeze factors $e^a \in [0,1]$, and for each of them, we create a cloud of points located around an ellipse:$$
-$$
 (x_i, y_i)^a = ( r_i \cos\phi_i, e^a r_i\sin\phi_i)
 $$
 Here are R commands to reate the point clouds: